Dayda1us/DeployMe/README.md

 <!-- Project Name and Description-->
-# 3R Technology Auto Deployment (AutoDeploy) Script
+# Auto Deployment (AutoDeploy) Script
 <!-- Brief Description -->
-A script used to automate the deployment of refurbished Microsoft Windows PCs.
+A script used to automate the deployment of Microsoft Windows PCs.
+This script was developed for my workplace (3R Technology) to automate the process of how I process PC deployments.
 <!-- Features -->
 ## Features
-The features of the automated script are:
+Key features of AutoDeploy are:
-- Uses PSWindowsUpdate module
+- Uses the PSWindowsUpdate module to retrieve all the latest updates and stable drivers.
-- Ability to automatically Sysprep the machine
+- Has an Internet connectivity test which test whether the PC has Internet connectivity before running the script.
 <!-- Prerequisites -->
 ## Prerequisites
-The script requires administrative privileges as well as running Windows PowerShell v5 (or PowerShell v6) for this script to run.
-Failing to meet both prerequistites will cause the script to not run until they are met.
+The script requires that you have an Internet connection (For PSWindowsUpdate), and the user has administrative privileges for the script to work.
+The script will not work if any of these conditions aren't met.

+It is generally recommended that you use this script on a reference image as the script is meant to be used for deploying on various PCs.

 ## Installation Guide
-The repository provided will come with three files included:
+The repository release comes with three files that are bundled into this script:
 - InstallAutoDeploy.bat
 - AutoDeployment.bat
 - AutoDeploy_vX.X.ps1 (X represents the version number)